Generalist vs Specialist Consultant: Roles, Pay, and Career Path

 Consulting roles split into two broad shapes: generalist and specialist.
-Generalists work across industries and problem types, while specialists go deep in a domain like healthcare, pricing, analytics, economic consulting, or implementation.
+Generalists work across industries and problem types, while specialists go deep in one domain like healthcare, pricing, analytics, economic consulting, or implementation.
 Neither path is universally better.
-The right choice depends on how much breadth you want, how fast you want to build depth, and what kind of client problems you want to own.
+At McKinsey, BCG, and Bain, roughly 70 to 80 percent of entry-level hires start as generalists, and most consultants only begin narrowing into a focus around years 2 to 4.
+So for most candidates this is less a fork at the offer stage and more a decision about how fast you want to build depth and what kind of client problems you want to own.

 What Is the Real Difference?